hybridsjs/hybrids/docs/store/storage.md

 ### Enumerable

-For the enumerables, the memory storage returns models, which were created before.
-It also supports listing all models.
+For the enumerables, the memory storage returns models, which were created by the client.
+It supports the list action, which always returns all existing models.
+The storage `loose` option is turned on to invalidate the list state when one of the models updates.

 ```javascript
 const Todo = {